 The disease management programs target members with selected chronic diseases which may not be under control.
 The new members are assessed and stratified in order to accurately assign them to the most appropriate level of intervention.
 Interventions may include mailed information for low intensity cases, telephone calls and mailings for moderate cases, or include home visits by a health coach for members categorized as high risk.

-YouthCare's affiliated disease management company, Envolve Health, will administer disease management programs which include services for chronic diseases such as asthma, diabetes, hypertension, heart failure and obesity.
+YouthCare's affiliated disease management program includes services for chronic diseases such as asthma, diabetes, hypertension, heart failure and obesity.
 Our specialty pharmacy offers disease management services for YouthCare members with hemophilia.